Caretaker Of Lost Selves

 Albany Entertainment Centre

 Exploring the question, "How do you find your sense of home?"
 Breaksea artists, led by Jen Mitchell created a community sculpture as part of the 2021 Breaksea Festival.
 This interactive, community-built artwork was exhibited and interacted with at the Albany Entertainment Centre with schools participating from Denmark to Bremer Bay.

 Watch artist Jen Mitchell introduce the project.

 Breaksea Youth Mentorship

-Breaksea @ The Rechabite is the culmination of the exceptional community engagement work of the Breaksea team and their successful youth mentorship program.
-The show is a vital component of the emergence of Breaksea, and the support and promotion of its professional and youth artists at the various stages of their careers.
+Breaksea @ The Rechabite was the culmination of the exceptional community engagement work of the Breaksea team and their successful youth mentorship program.
+The show was a vital component of the emergence of Breaksea, and the support and promotion of its professional and youth artists at the various stages of their careers.